-https://tinyurl.com/nuj-licence-fee).
-TV licences for all over-75s should be funded from general taxation.
+Public Service Broadcasting (PSB): TUC YH calls on the government to urgently increase funding to the BBC to enable it to end the cuts and to thrive as a public service broadcaster.
+The BBC needs to be properly funded via the licence fee; subscription models must be rejected by the 2027 Charter Review, TV licences for all over-75s should revert to being funded from general taxation.
 Strengthening the PSB remit for impartial, regulated broadcast news is critical as the viability of regional print and online news outlets is uncertain.
-TUC YH supports the NUJ News Recovery plan. (https://tinyurl.com/nuj-news-recovery)
+TUC YH supports the NUJ News Recovery plan. (https://tinyurl.com/nuj- news-recovery-24)